Medical Office Administration

 MO103 (60 hours)

-Medical office administration students are provided with a comprehensive study of the human body through and explanation of the structure and functions of its parts.
+Medical office administration training program students are provided with a comprehensive study of the human body through and explanation of the structure and functions of its parts.
 Starting with a basic cellular composition, each body system is examined, with emphasis on both normal and pathological processes.
 Systems covered include skeletal, muscular, circulatory, and respiratory.

 Integrated into the study of each system is an introduction to the language of medicine.
 Medical terms are taught, along with their relationship to the human body.
-Medical office administration students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each system.
+Medical office administration training program students become familiar with vocabulary and word parts that help them comprehend anatomy, physiology, pathology, diagnostic techniques, and medical treatments and procedures directly related to each system.
 This new language is used to facilitate communication with other health care professionals about their patients.
 Abbreviations and medical specialties are included.
 Prerequisite: None